Sarra Copia Sullam

 In 1621, Sarra was accused of a serious crime of belief, a heresy, and was in danger of trial by Inquisition.
 She received almost no support from many of her friends, including Cebà.
 She died of natural causes in 1641.

 Of her writings, a number of her sonnets and her Manifesto (a response to the accusation of heresy) are all that have survived to the present day.

 Early life

-Sarra was born in Venice in 1592 to a Jewish family.
+Sarra was born in Venice between 1588 and 1590 to a Jewish family.
 Her parents, Simon and Ricca Copia, had two more daughters, Rachel and Esther.
 Sarra was given a basic education in both Jewish and Italian cultures, and learned several languages including Ancient Greek, Latin and Hebrew.
+Sara’s father died around 1603.
 In her poetry, Sarra demonstrated her knowledge of both the Old Testament and the New Testament, as well as her familiarity with the works of Aristotle and Josephus.
 She started writing poetry in Italian at a young age and continued for the rest of her life.